What happens if I decline cookies?

 But Alan Treadwell is a tough taskmaster, imposing tight deadlines and taking a demanding slant on the way his book should be tackled.
 Soon Mike is wondering if he’s bitten off more than he can chew.
 He’d like to learn more from Joe, the original writer he’s been recruited to replace, but Joe is nowhere to be found.
 It doesn’t help when Mike starts finding out things about the great man that he’d rather not know: things, moreover, that someone would prefer to keep quiet.

-Meanwhile, Mike’s hard-won relationship with his girlfriend is faltering, and his repeated absences aren’t helping.
+Meanwhile, Mike’s hard-won relationship with his girlfriend is faltering badly, and his repeated absences aren’t helping.
 When he’s drawn to an attractive new woman he starts to question everything about his old life, but he soon realises that changing course could come at a high cost.
 Before he knows it he’s lunging towards a crisis on all fronts.

 “Credit” can mean a lot of things.
 In Mike’s case, it mostly means credit for the work he’s doing on Alan Treadwell’s autobiography.
 It Iooks as though he won’t get any; Treadwell wants to keep the glory to himself.
 It could also be credit for Mike’s attempts to uncover an overlooked conspiracy.
 Quite separately, however, “credit” can mean access to finance.
 In the course of Denial of Credit, several characters find their credit has been compromised.
 The meaning of this teasing term continually vacillates as the story unfolds.